Skip to content

 A Step-by-Step Guide to Conducting a Content Audit

-Content audit
+Content audit - Analytics

 However, not all content has the same impact on followers or stays relevant over time.

-A content audit can be of a great help when thinking about creating posts that are valuable to improve your content marketing strategy.
+A content audit can be of great help when thinking about creating posts that are valuable to improve your content marketing strategy.

 What is a Content Audit?

-Content audits measure the health of your content, and give you an insight on how your publications are performing on your blog, social media pages, and webpages.
+Content audits measure the health of your content, and give you insight on how your publications are performing on your blog, social media pages, and webpages.

-You can discover your most powerful pieces of content; the topics that really resonate with your audience.
+You can discover your most powerful pieces of content, the topics that really resonate with your audience.

-Why conducting a Content Audit is essential for your Content Marketing Strategy?
+Why is conducting a Content Audit essential for your Content Marketing Strategy?

 Currently, 37% of content marketers never complete a content audit.